The Trucking Industry In May 2024: What You Should Know

 Additionally, we’ve included some helpful tips for overseeing your freight and taking your transportation budget further this month.

-How May Impacts Dry Van and Reefer Freight Movement
+Dry Van and Reefer Freight Movement in May 2024

 No matter the time of year, dry van and reefer trucking companies shoulder a large burden.
 These carriers, which are responsible for transporting the commodities we need every day — like food, beverages and general merchandise products — are constantly busy.